Evgenii Kovrigin (C) 2022

 Displaying the experiment in Topspin (making it "current")

 Same as when using Topspin directly, to change any parameters of the data set or begin acquisition, a user has to display the data set to make it current.
-Any NMR experiment objects that you made in the script maybe made current any time using a make_dataset_current() method:
+Any NMR experiment objects that you made in the script may be made the current experiment using a make_dataset_current() method:

 proton_lineshape_spinning.make_dataset_current()